AdvancedResearchComputing/examples/apptainer/README.md

 **2. Reproducible environment**:

-A container pins every layer of your stack — OS, Python version, CUDA, cuDNN, PyTorch, and every library on top.
+A container pins every layer of your stack, OS, Python version, CUDA, cuDNN, PyTorch, and every library on top.
 The environment you build today runs identically the same way in months from now.
-No surprises from `conda update`, no "it worked yesterday." this way collaborators can reproduce your results years later
+No surprises from `conda update`, no "it worked yesterday." this way your collaborators can reproduce your results years later

 **3. Portability and sharing**:

-Wrap your environment into one `.sif` file and ship it — anyone can run it instantly with no setup or installs on their end.
+Wrap your environment into one `.sif` file and ship it, anyone can run it instantly with no setup or installs on their end.
 Or pull a Docker image or Dockerfile from a collaborator or paper and run it directly on ARC.

 **4. Isolation and complex installs**: